Hardware Recommendations for Blender

 What GPU (video card) is best for Blender?

-Currently, the fastest GPU for Blender is the NVIDIA GeForce RTX 3090 Ti.
+Currently, the fastest GPU for Blender is the NVIDIA GeForce RTX 4090.
+The other RTX 40-Series cards also perform quite well, though!

 How much VRAM (video memory) does Blender need?